magicleap/developer-portal-docs/docs/guides/device/sleep-mode.md

 This section covers what you’ll need to keep in mind when handling Standby and Sleep modes.

 - From the Android activity lifecycle perspective, both Standby and Sleep mode can be treated in the same manner as Android Doze.
 - When entering Android Doze, the screen is turned off.
 Following the standard Android activity lifecycle logic, screen off will trigger the **onStop** event broadcast to applications.
+If your application is using a camera resource, the application should close the camera device upon receiving the **onPause/onStop** event broadcast.
 - Follow the guidelines for the Android activity lifecycle with your application.
 You can review the activity lifecycle here-- https://developer.android.com/guide/components/activities/activity-lifecycle.
 - When resuming back to the Normal operating mode, the **onStart** event will be broadcast.
 - Your app should listen for **onStop**/**onStart** and handle issues that can arise from going into and coming out of Standby and Sleep modes.